gatling/gatling/src/docs/content/reference/current/core/scenario/index.md

 ### Loop statements

 {{< alert warning >}}
-When using the `counterName` parameter to force loop index attribute name, be careful to only use it in a read-only way.
+When using the `counterName` parameter to force the loop index attribute name, be careful to use it in a read-only way.
-Otherwise, you might break Gatling underlying component's internal logic.
+Otherwise, you might break the Gatling underlying component's internal logic.
 {{< /alert >}}

 #### `repeat`